ZebangCheng/Emotion-LLaMA/README.md

 ## MERR Dataset

 ### Comparison of Emotional Datasets
 The MERR dataset extends the range of emotional categories and annotations beyond those found in existing datasets.
 Each sample is annotated with an emotion label and described in terms of its emotional expression.
+Download the annotation content of [the MERR dataset](https://drive.google.com/drive/folders/1LSYMq2G-TaLof5xppyXcIuWiSN0ODwqG?usp=sharing).

 ![campare_datasets](./images/compare_datasets.jpg)

 ### Example of the MERR Dataset
 The dataset was initially auto-annotated with coarse-grained labels for 28,618 samples from a large pool of unannotated data, and later refined to include 4,487 samples with fine-grained annotations.
-For more details on the data annotation process, see the [MERR](./MERR/README.md).
+For more details on the data annotation process, see [MERR Dataset Construction](./MERR/README.md).

 ![example_sample_00000047](./images/data-example_sample_00000047_add_peak_00.png)